-The project is initiated by two partners that distribute their functions in the project as follows:
+The project is initiated by three partners that distribute their functions in the project as follows:

-• RME "Donetskteplocomunenergo": is a project implementation agency (Supplier), which represents heat supply enterprises of Donetsk region.
+• LE "Krymteplocomunenergo": is a project implementation agency (Supplier), which represents heat supply enterprises in the Autonomous Republic of Crimea.
 It operates equipment for heat production and distribution, and renders the heat supply services.
 As far as this organization purchases all the necessary inputs, including fuel, electricity, water, etc., it has the primary interest in the reduction of specific fuel consumption that can be achieved by the implementation of the project.
 Besides, this enterprise has all licenses and permissions, required under Ukrainian legislation, to perform designing and rehabilitating of the equipment.
 It is responsible for designing, engineering and installation works execution by its own personnel or with the aid of subcontractors.
-It finances this project (partly on credit base) and receives profits.
+It finances this project and receives profits.